 - Unit Testing Myth

-- Unit Testing Best Practices
+- Unit Testing Advantage & Best Practices

 What is Unit Testing?

-Unit Testing is a software testing technique for instantiating a small portion of an application and verifies the behavior of each part independently.
+Unit Testing in software engineering is a testing technique for instantiating a small portion of an application and verifies the behavior of each part independently.
 Unit Testing is performed during the application development phase.
 A unit may be anything like procedure, function, etc. The unit testing is performed usually by developers.
 In V-model, SDLC, STLC, unit testing is the first phase of testing before integration testing.
 It is a white box testing technique and QA engineers can also perform Unit Testing if required.

 A typical unit test case consists of three phases: